Faculty & Staff

 |Gayle R. Byck, PhD, works on the Genes Environment Neighborhood Interaction (GENI) project; the goal of the research is to test a bioecological model to explain variability in a cluster of HIV risk factors among impoverished minority youth.
 She received an undergraduate degree in marketing from the University of Michigan School of Business Administration and a doctorate in public health from the University of Illinois at Chicago.
 Her previous research has focused on health workforce, genetic services, and access to care for underserved populations.|

-Michael E. Newcomb, PhD, is an Assistant Professor in the Department of Medical Social Sciences and a research scientist in the IMPACT LGBT Health and Development Program.
-He received his doctorate in Clinical Psychology at the University of Illinois at Chicago and completed his pre-doctoral internship in clinical psychology at Massachusetts General Hospital/Harvard Medical School Hospital in Behavioral Medicine.
-Dr. Newcomb’s research broadly focuses on health disparities in LGBT youth and adults, including HIV/AIDS, alcohol and substance use, and mental health problems.
-He has received research funding as Principal Investigator from the National Institutes of Health (NIH), and he has contributed to a variety of research projects funded by NIH and other foundations.
-Dr. Newcomb’s clinical work focuses on treatment of depression and anxiety in the context of chronic medical illness using Cognitive Behavioral Therapy (CBT), and he has received training in Dialectical Behavioral Therapy (DBT), and Cognitive Processing Therapy (CPT).
+Michael E. Newcomb, PhD, is a Research Assistant Professor in the Department of Medical Social Sciences at Northwestern University and a research scientist in the IMPACT LGBT Health and Development Program.
+He received his doctorate in Clinical Psychology at the University of Illinois at Chicago and completed his pre-doctoral internship in clinical psychology at Massachusetts General Hospital/Harvard Medical School in Behavioral Medicine.
+Dr. Newcomb’s research broadly focuses on health disparities in LGBT youth, including HIV/AIDS, alcohol and drug use, and mental health problems.
+He also has interests in factors that promote resilience in LGBT youth, including families and romantic relationships.
+He is currently funded as Principal Investigator by the National Institutes of Health (NIH) and the CDC, and he contributes to a variety of research projects funded by NIH and other foundations.
+Dr. Newcomb’s clinical work experience focuses on the treatment of depression and anxiety in the context of chronic medical illness using Cognitive Behavioral Therapy (CBT), and he has received training in Dialectical Behavioral Therapy (DBT) and Cognitive Processing Therapy (CPT).

 |Katie Andrews, MA, MEd, is the Data Manager for Project Q2, a federally funded longitudinal research project that studies the health and development of 247 LGBT youth, and the Crew450 Social Networking study, a project that examines the structure and processes of youths’ socio-sexual networks.
 She completed her Bachelor’s degree in psychology at Colorado State University and graduate work in psychology and education at Arizona State University.
 Her previous research focused on identifying how characteristics of children and adolescents – such as behavioral style and social-cognitive processes – and their environments – including differing types of relationship histories and relationship processes – are associated with their psychological development and adjustment.
 Katie’s statistical experience includes multiple regression, structural equation modeling, and growth modeling.|